JavierBonet/design_patterns/creational/factory_method/README.md

 #### Creator interface

-Should define a class with the following elements:

 - createProduct: this method is in charge of creating the product
 - otherAction: the creator interface is not limited to just the createProduct method, it could also include other actions that might be needed